Trafficking in the U.S. increased by 35.7% last year according to the National Human Trafficking Hotline.

-The average age of children trafficked is 11-14, affecting 300,000 to 400,000 children in the U.S. according to the U.S. Department of Justice, National Center for Missing and Exploited Children.
+The average age of children trafficked is 11-14, affecting over 300,000 children in the U.S. according to the U.S. Department of Justice, National Center for Missing and Exploited Children.

-83% of victims were U.S. citizens according to an investigation from 2008 to 2010 reported by the Congressional Research Service.
+83% of victims were U.S. citizens according to the Congressional Research Service.

 Trafficking is an estimated 32 billion dollar industry nationwide according to the U.S. Department of Homeland Security.